 As legalization continues to creep across the nation, studies report that the pharmaceutical industry is losing billions as each new state on-boards cannabis.
 This phenomenon only adds to the mounting evidence of the plant’s medical efficacy.
 But clinical data and studies will sway the medical community – and that day is coming.

-While data may be lingering and answers a bit murky, one thing is certain – education changes everything.
+While cannabis data tracking apps and data collection may be lingering and answers a bit murky, one thing is certain – education changes everything.
 The more consumers are willing to share their experiences, both good and bad, our overall understanding of the possibilities and the limitations of the herb are being uncovered.